How long a new drug takes to go through clinical trials

 There are many factors that affect how long it takes for a drug to be licensed.

-Several different countries may need to collaborate to recruit enough patients.
-So this can make the trial take longer to organise and set up.
-But an international trial recruits more quickly and so is likely be quicker in the long run.
+Clinical trials for rarer cancers often take longer because there are fewer patients available to take part.
+Research teams from several different countries may need to work together so there are enough patients.
+This can mean the trial takes longer to organise and set up.
+International trials can often recruit people more quickly and so might be quicker in the long run.

-There may be problems with new drugs or treatments that the researchers won't know about until they run the trials.
+There may be problems with new drugs or treatments that the researchers don't know about until they run the trials.
 There could be unexpected side effects or reactions to treatment.
 Or there may be difficulties in giving the treatment to patients.

 Problems with the new treatment may mean the trial takes longer to complete.